Vardhan1303/Computer_Vision/Task_1_Augmented_Reality/README.md

 - **`code/`**: Contains the Python scripts for marker detection, transformation, and merging.
 - **`report/`**: Includes the detailed file named details.md.
 - **`poster_overlayed/`**: Contains images demonstrating the project output.

+## Acknowledgments

+I would like to express my gratitude to the following resources and individuals for their invaluable support and guidance during this project:

+- [OpenCV Documentation](https://docs.opencv.org/): For providing comprehensive documentation and examples that greatly assisted in developing the algorithms and code for this project.
+- Prof. Dr. Stefan Elser: For providing the dataset and mentoring throughout the project.